-5.5.26 Overall this means that our rdWRMP includes both enabling actions for delivery of SESR and other strategic options in 2038 and also monitoring that allows us to determine whether we are able to defer construction of these strategic options.
+5.6.30 Overall this means that our fWRMP19 includes both enabling actions for delivery of our preferred strategic option in 2038, delivery of alternative strategic options if needed, and also monitoring that allows us to determine whether we are able to defer construction of these strategic options.
 Our proposed investments, including enabling activities and monitoring framework, are described in Chapter 6.

-5.6 Results and key decisions - East and Southeast regions.
+5.7 Results and key decisions - East and Southeast regions.

-- 5.6.1 For the East region, there is no significant investment need under the current WINEP and associated sustainability reductions.
-The existing resources provide a surplus of circa 7MI/d to 2024/25, which increases to circa 9MI/d once the Ardleigh agreement reverts back to a 50/50 share with Anglian Water, and the 2.6MI/d sustainability reduction scheme comes into force. - 5.6.2 There is a potential for a further 2MI/d sustainability reduction in AMP7, and Anglian Water has indicated to us that it may need a temporary agreement for a small transfer, but only for a short time during the start of the period.
+- 5.7.1 For the East region, there is no significant investment need under the current WINEP and associated sustainability reductions.
+The existing resources provide a surplus of circa 7MI/d to 2024/25, which increases to circa 9MI/d once the Ardleigh agreement reverts back to a 50/50 share with Anglian Water, and the 2.6MI/d sustainability reduction scheme comes into force. - 5.7.2 There is a potential for a further 2MI/d sustainability reduction in AMP7, and Anglian Water has indicated to us that it may need a temporary agreement for a small transfer, but only for a short time during the start of the period.
 We still therefore have sufficient headroom within AMP7 to allow us to share resources with Anglian Water and meet the potential sustainability reduction prior to the return to a 50:50 sharing agreement in 2025/26.
-There is therefore no requirement for significant investment within the WRZ. - 5.6.3 There is a risk that up to 15 to 20 MI/d of additional sustainability reductions could be applied to this WRZ (see Technical Report 1.4).
+There is therefore no requirement for significant investment within the WRZ. - 5.7.3 There is a risk that up to 15 to 20 MI/d of additional sustainability reductions could be applied to this WRZ (see Technical Report 1.4).
 The size of this risk means that we could only address this requirement through the construction of a desalination plant within the WRZ, as we could not deploy enough demand management to address this size of impact, nor do we have any other supply side options of sufficient size.
 We have not included this as an investment proposal within our WRMP Table information, but we have therefore considered the desalination plant as part of the SEA.
 If a smaller level of reduction is required then it may be possible to seek regional transfer solutions, which we could explore once the size of the challenge is known.

-5.7 Testing the Plan
+5.8 Testing the Plan

-- 5.7.1 We have tested our rdWRMP in two ways: - we have considered risks not included in the futures and the adaptive pathways, including the risk of experiencing combined supply and demand challenges; and - we have carried out sensitivity testing.
+- 5.8.1 We have tested our fWRMP19 in two ways: - we have considered risks not included in the futures and the adaptive pathways, including the risk of experiencing combined supply and demand challenges; and